BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded areas like San Telmo market or on public transport.
-Keep your valuables secure and avoid flashing expensive items.
-Pickpocketing can occur, so a money belt or a secure cross-body bag is a good idea.
+Be aware of your surroundings, especially in crowded tourist areas like San Telmo market or Florida Street, as pickpocketing can occur.
+Keep your valuables secure and out of sight, and avoid flashing expensive items.
+It's also wise to use reputable taxi companies or ride-sharing apps like Cabify or Uber.

 packing

 Pack layers, as Buenos Aires weather can be unpredictable, even within the same day.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
-Don't forget a light scarf or shawl, which is a stylish and practical accessory for both men and women.
+Think light jackets, scarves, and comfortable walking shoes, as you'll be doing a lot of exploring on foot.
+Don't forget sunscreen and a hat, especially during the warmer months.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.